Is a titre test better for our chihuahua?

 How often should you do a titre test?

 This is up to you.
 Labs who offer the service suggest yearly (but they would).
 You can decide how often you need to get it done depending on your circumstances.
+But personally I only think every few years.
+Mika is ten now and I will get him tested as he has never had a booster since his puppy vaccinations.

 Where can I get a titre test done?